onqtam/headjack/src/giant_global_graph.md

 <!-- > "If you want to find the secrets of the universe, think in terms of energy, frequency and vibration." - [Nikola Tesla](https://www.goodreads.com/quotes/361785-if-you-want-to-find-the-secrets-of-the-universe) -->

-> "If you want to understand the metaverse, think of it as a graph of freely interconnectable identities and actions." - [Nikola Tesla](https://www.goodreads.com/quotes/361785-if-you-want-to-find-the-secrets-of-the-universe), probably

 Why the semantic web hasn't taken off:
 - the host-centric web & the inability for enterpreneurs to freely build on top of the data that platforms have amassed
 - lack of stability for identifiers - brittle identifiers due to domains & the host-centric model